callistaenterprise/blog-open-telemetry/README.md

-# Blog - Observability wit OpenTelemetry
+# Blog - Observability with OpenTelemetry

 This blog contains a working application to demonstrate OpenTelemetry integration with applications.